Upset frustrated mature man reading document sit at home table

 Our law firm is located in Metropolitan Detroit, Michigan.
 We practice throughout the entire state, and we have been admitted to practice and made appearances in several other states where we are not licensed: California, Connecticut, Florida, Georgia, Illinois, Kentucky, Louisiana, New York, Ohio, Oklahoma, and Virginia.
 If we are unable to practice in the state where your case needs to be filed, we can make a referral to another qualified credit report attorney near you.

-If you are looking for an attorney to help in one of our service areas, call us toll free at (888) 400-CREDit| (888) 400-2733 or contact us now through this site.
+If you are looking for an attorney to help in one of our service areas, contact us for free today.

-Our law firm helps consumers with all types of FCRA credit reporting inaccuracies including identity theft, mixed files, and wrongful reports of deceased status.
-If you would like to find out if we can help you, call us toll free now (877) 400-CREDit | (877) 400-2773 or contact us now through this site.
+Our law firm helps consumers with all types of FCRA credit reporting inaccuracies including identity theft, mixed files, discharged debts still appearing on your credit report, and wrongful reports of deceased status.
+If you would like to find out if we can help you, contact us for a free initial consultation.